ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_12_API_AIRDROP_LIST.md

 ---

-Send a GET request to `/airdrops` to receive a list airdrop.
+Send a GET request to `/airdrops` to receive a list airdrops.

 Gets a paginated list of airdrops executed.
 This API can also be used to understand the status of multiple airdrops in a single request incases when you execute multiple airdrops simultaneouly.